 To provide a consistent experience for all students we require all students to use the iPad provided by the school.
 This ensures that we can quickly and legally deploy all of the necessary purchased apps to all devices; properly protect students from accessing inappropriate content; and more easily troubleshoot problems that occur during the course of a school day.

 Since the beginning of our planning process, we have been especially mindful of this concern.
 The iPad will enhance the classroom experience, but we will maintain a balance between thoughtful use of technology and teaching that does not use or require technology.
 The healthy, informal socializing that occurs in the hallways, cafeteria, and other common areas will continue.
 The iPad will be used for educational purposes within the confines of the classroom and other academic areas.

 Digital resources, apps, and online texts will join our existing print resources as teachers research and request them.

 All iPads will be covered by an AppleCare Protection Plan which covers two incidents of accidental damage for each iPad.
-The repair deductible will be covered by McQuaid.
-Further damage repair costs incurred in excess of the two covered incidents will be charged to families.
+The repair deductible will be covered by McQuaid for the first incident of accidental damage.
+Further damage repair costs incurred in excess of the covered incident will be charged to families.

-iPads will be enclosed in an Otterbox Defender-series protective case.
-Students will be required to keep the case on at all times.
+iPads will be enclosed in a protective ZAGG keyboard case.
+Students will be required to keep the case and the keyboard on at all times.